sdiehl/wiwinwlh/tutorial.md

 ----

-In addition to specific implementations of ``(>>=)`` and ``return``, all monad instance must satisfy three laws.
+In addition to specific implementations of ``(>>=)`` and ``return``, all monad instances must satisfy three laws.

 **Law 1**